 Fella (iOS, $9.99/month or $34.99/year, 3-day free trial).
-Choose the apps that distract you, they stay blocked all day by default, and you get exactly one 5-minute emergency unlock per day that locks itself again automatically.
+Choose the apps that distract you, they stay blocked all day by default, and you get exactly one 5-minute emergency unlock per session that locks itself again automatically.
 No focus sessions, no schedules, no tracking dashboard.

 One Sec (iOS, free for one app, $4.99/month or $39.99/year for more).
 Instead of blocking outright, One Sec inserts a short breathing pause and a "do you still want to open this?" prompt before a chosen app opens.
 Research with the Max Planck Institute found it cut app opens by roughly half for people who used it consistently, but it's friction, not a hard stop.